vaiosstyl/bibook/biobook/pairwise/alignment_intro.md

 - **Insertion and Deletion (Indels):** These occur when a nucleotide (or amino acid) is present in one sequence but not the other, resulting in gaps in the alignment.
 An insertion in sequence 2 (represented by the gap in sequence 1 after 'A') and a deletion in sequence 1 (indicated by the gap in sequence 2 after 'T') illustrate this concept.

-# What is needed to define an optimal pairwise alignment?
+# What is needed to systematicaly construct a pairwise alignment?

+To systematicaly construct a pairwise alignment we need three things.

+- A scoring function, i.e. how is each position in the alignment scored.
+- An alignment type, i.e. what type of alignment is to be constructed.
+- An alignment algorithm, i.e. how do we optimise the score of an alignment to form the desired alignment type

+## Scoring function

-- **Scoring function**, $d(x,y)$, giving the score of a column of any letter $x$ and $y$.
+A scoring function, $d(x,y)$, giving the score of a column of any letter $x$ and $y$.
 The letters could be DNA or RNA bases of amino acids, for know lets think about them as DNA bases.
 A typical scoring function could be:

 $$
 d(x,y)=